 These are the primary interfaces for human interaction with the Council.

-Gemini CLI: The systems-level agent.
+Gemini CLI: The systems-level partner.
 Specialized in headless migrations, security audits, LaunchDaemon orchestration, and ensuring the other agents haven’t left artifacts in the shadows.
 Led the Phase 10 (Raccoon Theorem) headless QEMU migration.
 Runs on the MBP.

-unreachable hosts are skipped, not treated as hard failures
+local runtime is updated first; remote fanout to the VM and mobile nodes is best-effort, and unreachable hosts are skipped, not treated as hard failures

-mobile nodes without ~/.sanctum/instance.yaml now run in fanout-target-only mode, which updates status locally but does not try to become an accidental second source
+the Mac Mini is the authoritative fanout source; mobile nodes without ~/.sanctum/instance.yaml run in fanout-target-only mode — they update status locally but never try to become an accidental second source of truth

-machine-readable sync state is written to ~/.sanctum/state/agent-markdown-sync.json
+machine-readable sync state lands in ~/.sanctum/state/agent-markdown-sync.json

 “The Council is not a hierarchy, but a web.
 Each thread is necessary for the strength of the whole.”